Thursday, October 31, 2024

 It goes without saying that if you work on anything genealogical, you're going to find challenges along the way.
 Shows like "Who Do You Think You Are?" and "Finding Your Roots" make everything seem easy since the guest of the week is handed everything on a silver platter once genealogists have done the work for them.
 If only it was that easy!
 I've learned a long time ago that there are challenges that come with looking up someone.
 Records may not be available or there's some other issue.
 When you find a challenge on your genealogical adventure, you must find a way to overcome it.

 Lately, I've been trying to find out more information about my fourth great-grandfather, Francesco Coppola and his unknown wife.
 It's proven to be a bit more challenging than looking up information on the Gullos for a variety of reasons.
-The first being that "Coppola" is a common last name in all of Italy.
+The first being that "Coppola" is one of the most common last names in all of Italy.
 It narrowly beats out "Tedesco" in terms of how common it is.
 And lucky me I've got both common Italian names in my family tree!!

 I think we need to talk about how we got to this point in the first place before we can move forward.
 That way people can get a clearer understanding of what's going on.
 Plus, it'll help clear my head and possibly even help me gain some perspective.